This article was originally published July 2018 but was updated on August 18th, 2022.

 Your target audience is simply a potential group of people or organizations that are more likely to buy what your business offers.
 Although identifying your target consumer base seems like a piece of cake, in reality, it can feel like a never-ending marathon.
 So, how do you go about defining the right target audience?
 These 5 tips can help you learn how to define your target audience.

 5 Tips on How to Define Your Target Audience

-1. Understand What Your Product or Service Is
+1. Understand Your Product or Service

 The starting point in defining the target market is to understand what services or products your company is offering.
 Ask yourself the following questions.